AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_consolidation.rst

       function Safe (Cmd : Command; Front : Perceived) return Boolean is

-         --  Standing straight is always safe, and any other action is --  safe as soon as there is room ahead.
+         --  Standing straight is always safe, and any other action is --  safe as soon as there is room ahead:
          Result : constant Boolean := Cmd = Hold or else Front = Room;
       begin
          Stat (Result);